albexl/data-structures-for-teaching/CONTRIBUTING.md

 ## Issues

 For every bug found, typo or just to suggest some improvement of any kind, create a new issue.
-You can even solve it your yourself.
+You can even solve it yourself.

 ## Testing

 We are trying hard to test every implementation we make.
-So, add a unit tests in the `tests` directory checking the correctness of your changes.
+So, add unit tests in the `tests` directory to check the correctness of your changes.

 To run the tests, run the following command in the root directory: